 boho throw blanket

-Let's add some of these into our tags.
+Let's add some of these to the tags.

-Now, you may be thinking, “Starla, didn’t you say we don't need to repeat the word blanket because Etsy will broad match it?”
-And yes, this is true.
+Wait...didn't we say that we don't need to repeat the word blanket because Etsy will broad match it?”
+Yes, this is true.
 But often, you'll run out of keyword ideas before you fill all 13 tags.
 In such cases, it's better to aim for an exact match.
 Rather than adding a one-word tag like "boho," aim to rank for an exact match with “boho throw blanket.”
-This is all about testing and experimenting to see what works for you.
+This is all about testing and experimenting to see what works best for your shop.

 Publishing your listing

 Once you've published your listing, be patient!
-It's important to remember the following.
-Etsy's algorithm can take 60 to 90 days to build a quality score for your listing.
+It's important to remember that Etsy's algorithm can take 60 to 90 days to build a quality score for your listing.
 Every time you add a new listing, Etsy begins collecting data based on how shoppers interact with it.
-And after a period of 60 to 90 days, Etsy is able to decide where in search that listing should be ranked.
+And after a period of 60 to 90 days, Etsy has enough data to decide where that listing should rank in search.

-Therefore, do not edit this listing again during that 60 to 90-day window!
+Because of this, we do not recommend editing this listing again during that 60 to 90-day window!
 Don’t interrupt Etsy as it assesses your listing quality.
 Give your listing plenty of time to climb.

 Search trends

-From there, I can select which of my lists I want to review.
-I'll choose my "blanket" list.
-And from there, at a glance I see the search volumes for my keywords in each one’s Trend Graph.
-One of my favorite things about eRank is that it updates this data continually.
-This way, when trends change, you'll be the first to know – ideally, before your competitors do!
+Let's go back to Keyword Lists.
+From there, you can select which list you want to review.
+When you open a list, you can see the current search data for each saved keyword. eRank updates this data in real-time.
+This way, when trends change, you'll be the first to know.
+Ideally, you'll know before your competitors do!

 See these three?
-Their 15-mo Trend Graphs show me these aren’t being searched anymore.
-“Tweed blanket” appears to have been just a one-month fluke.
-Time to replace it with a shopper search that’s trending now.
+Their trend graphs show that they aren’t being searched as frequently anymore.
+“Soft blanket” appears to have been just a two-month fluke.
+Time to replace it with a search term that’s trending now.

 SEO: the map that leads customers to your listings

 To grow your shop on Etsy, you’ll need other ranking factors working for you as well.
-Among the strongest signals Etsy gets come from your sales and reviews.
+Some of the strongest signals Etsy's algorithm gets come from your shop's sales and reviews.
 Together, these tell Etsy whether it’s profitable and safe to recommend your products to more shoppers.

-Using data-driven tools for keywords and help from an expert seller, you'll be well on your way to Etsy success.
+Using data-driven tools for keywords and help from the team here at eRank puts you on the path to Etsy success.